ashwch/auto-uv-env/docs/index.md

 ## How It Works

 1. When you `cd` into a directory, auto-uv-env checks for `pyproject.toml`
+2. If no `pyproject.toml` exists, it skips processing (fast-path optimization)
-2. If found, it reads the `requires-python` field
+3. If found, it reads the `requires-python` field
-3. Uses UV to create a virtual environment with the correct Python version
+4. Uses UV to create a virtual environment with the correct Python version
-4. Activates the environment automatically
+5. Activates the environment automatically
+6. Tracks which directory activated the environment
-5. When you leave the directory, it deactivates the environment
+7. When you leave the project tree, it deactivates the environment
+8. Manual virtual environments are never deactivated

+## Features

+### 🚀 Performance Optimized
+- **Fast-path optimization**: Non-Python directories add only ~4ms overhead
+- **Smart caching**: Avoids redundant checks
+- **Minimal dependencies**: Pure shell implementation

+### 🎯 Intelligent Activation
+- **Project-aware**: Only activates in directories with `pyproject.toml`
+- **Version matching**: Respects `requires-python` from pyproject.toml
+- **Subdirectory support**: Stay activated in project subdirectories
+- **Manual venv protection**: Won't interfere with manually activated environments

+### 🛡️ Security First
+- **Path validation**: Prevents directory traversal attacks
+- **Command injection protection**: Safe handling of user input
+- **Ignore file support**: Use `.auto-uv-env-ignore` to disable in specific directories

 ## Requirements